Leonard Bernstein: 1935–1941: College years

 After graduating from Harvard, Bernstein enrolled at the Curtis Institute of Music in Philadelphia.
-At Curtis, Bernstein studied conducting with Fritz Reiner (who anecdotally is said to have given Bernstein the only "A" grade he ever awarded); piano with Isabelle Vengerova; orchestration with Randall Thompson; counterpoint with Richard Stöhr; and score reading with Renée Longy Miquelle.

-In 1940, Bernstein attended the inaugural year of the Tanglewood Music Center (then called the Berkshire Music Center) at the Boston Symphony Orchestra's summer home.
+At Curtis, Bernstein studied conducting with Fritz Reiner; piano with Isabelle Vengerova; orchestration with Randall Thompson; counterpoint with Richard Stöhr; and score reading with Renée Longy-Miquelle.
+In 1940, Bernstein attended the inaugural year of the Berkshire Music Center, the Boston Symphony Orchestra's summer home.
 Bernstein studied conducting with the BSO's music director, Serge Koussevitzky, who became a profound lifelong inspiration to Bernstein.
-He became Koussevitzky's conducting assistant at Tanglewood and later dedicated his Symphony No. 2: The Age of Anxiety to his beloved mentor.
+He became Koussevitzky's conducting assistant at Tanglewood and later dedicated his Symphony No. 2: The Age of Anxiety to Koussevitzky.
 One of Bernstein's classmates, both at Curtis and at Tanglewood, was Lukas Foss, who remained a lifelong friend and colleague.
 Bernstein returned to Tanglewood nearly every summer for the rest of his life to teach and conduct the young music students.

-Life and career

-1940s
+Bernstein received a diploma in conducting from Curtis in 1941.

+Career

+1940s: Rise to prominence

 Soon after he left Curtis, Bernstein moved to New York City where he lived in various apartments in Manhattan.
 Bernstein supported himself by coaching singers, teaching piano, and playing the piano for dance classes in Carnegie Hall.
 He found work with Harms-Witmark, transcribing jazz and pop music and publishing his work under the pseudonym "Lenny Amber".
 (Bernstein means "amber" in German.)

 Bernstein briefly shared an apartment in Greenwich Village with his friend Adolph Green.
 Green was then part of a satirical music troupe called The Revuers, featuring Betty Comden and Judy Holliday.
 With Bernstein sometimes providing piano accompaniment, The Revuers often performed at the legendary jazz club the Village Vanguard.
 On April 21, 1942, Bernstein performed the premiere of his first published work, Sonata for Clarinet and Piano, with clarinetist David Glazer at the Institute of Modern Art in Boston.

 New York Philharmonic conducting debut

+Bernstein would later make his New York Philharmonic conducting debut.
 On November 14, 1943, having recently been appointed assistant conductor to Artur Rodziński of the New York Philharmonic, Bernstein made his major conducting debut at short notice—and without any rehearsal—after guest conductor Bruno Walter came down with the flu.
 The challenging program included works by Robert Schumann, Miklós Rózsa, Richard Wagner, and Richard Strauss.

 The next day, The New York Times carried the story on its front page and remarked in an editorial, "It's a good American success story.
 The warm, friendly triumph of it filled Carnegie Hall and spread far over the air waves."
 Many newspapers throughout the country carried the story, which, in combination with the concert's live national CBS Radio Network broadcast, propelled Bernstein to instant fame.
 Over the next two years, Bernstein made conducting debuts with ten different orchestras in the United States and Canada, greatly broadening his repertoire and initiating a lifelong frequent practice of conducting concertos from the piano.